Skip to main content

 Lumen Framework

 Lumen is Laravel's micro-framework for APIs.
-Flux-Orbit detects Lumen before Laravel (important for correct detection):
+Deploy with Git detects Lumen before Laravel (important for correct detection):

 docker run -d \